-- 1. The purpose of the loss offset provisions is to allow those companies that incur losses to utilise those losses even where different entities are involved.
-This means that there is similarity in the tax treatment of a group of companies, each carrying on separate enterprises, as compared with a single company that carries on the same enterprises in separate divisions. - 2.
-This SPS sets out the application of certain pre-requisites and other aspects of loss offset provisions in Subpart IC which allow loss offset elections to be made.
-It discusses the requirements for giving notice, the Commissioner's practice with respect to part-year losses, and explains what should happen when the loss company's loss or the profit company's net income is increased or reduced.
+- The purpose of the loss offset provisions is to allow those companies that incur losses to utilise those losses even where different entities are involved.
+This means that there is similarity in the tax treatment of a group of companies, each carrying on separate enterprises, as compared with a single company that carries on the same enterprises in separate divisions. - This Statement sets out the application of certain pre-requisites and other aspects of loss offset provisions in Subpart IC which allow loss offset elections to be made.
+It discusses the requirements for giving notice, the Commissioner's practice with respect to part-year losses and explains what should happen when the loss company's loss or the profit company's net income is increased or reduced.
 It also sets out the requirements for there to be a valid election and/or subvention payment.

-- 3. A loss company must be resident in New Zealand in terms of section IC 7.
+- 3. A loss company must be resident in New Zealand in terms of s IC 7.
 The loss company must have maintained a 49% continuity of ownership from the time of the loss to the time of the offset.
-The profit companies and the loss company must have at least 66% common ownership.
-The amount of loss offset(s) will be limited to the amount of profit(s) in the profit companies.
-The amount must be fixed by the election in a manner that binds the electing company, but need not be quantified in the election.
-Refer to paragraphs 14 to 16 for more detail in this area. - 4.
-The loss company must notify the Commissioner of an election for the loss offset and where applicable of a subvention payment within the timeframe under section IC 9 of the Income Tax Act 2007.
+The profit company(ies) and the loss company must have at least 66% common ownership.
+The amount of loss offset(s) will be limited to the amount of profit(s) in the profit company(ies).
+The amount must be fixed by the election in a manner that binds the electing company but need not be quantified in the election.
+Refer to [13] to [15] for more detail in this area. - 4.
+The loss company must notify the Commissioner of an election for the loss offset and where applicable of a subvention payment within the timeframe under s IC 9.
 The election may be notified in a tax return or separately from the tax return.
-Where an extension to the timeframe for filing the election is sought.
-In this case the request for the extension must be sought from and approved by the Commissioner before an offset can be made.
+The Commissioner may agree to an extension of time for filing the election so long as the request for an extension of time is made and approved before an offset is made.